Doing Business in Brazil

 Please note that there are court rulings in which companies that purchased electrical energy in interstate transactions for use in the manufacturing or sale of other products were deemed end consumers of the energy, and therefore ICMS was levied on such transactions1.

-However, in the trial of RE No. 748.543, under the general repercussion system, theme No. 689, the Federal Supreme Court decided that in interstate transactions of supply of electrical energy, only the State of destination is empowered to collect ICMS from end consumers that use the electrical energy in the manufacturing process of products relating to their core activity, as follows:
+However, in the trial of RE No. 748.543, under the general repercussion system, theme No. 689, the Federal Supreme Court decided that in interstate transactions of supply of electrical energy, only the State of destination is empowered to collect ICMS from end consumers that use the electrical energy in the manufacturing process of products relating to their core activity.

 Such appeal became final and unappealable on November 7, 2020, and all proceedings involving this matter in the Brazilian territory shall be tried in accordance with the decision of the Supreme Court.